 Insurance companies are starting to reevaluate the risk, which will inevitably incur bigger losses and pass down those costs to policyholders in the form of higher premiums or even cancellation of coverage.

-Homeowners insurance will cover you when certain weather conditions damage or destroy your roof, except for floods, which require a different policy.
+Homeowners insurance usually covers damage to your roof due to wind, snow, or fire, but it won't cover floods or earthquakes.
 And these disasters are occurring more frequently and throughout larger areas in the U.S. According to the Insurance Information Institute, the number of damage claims due to hail and wind increased by 11% between 2015 and 2019 (the most recent year for which data is available).

 One of the most expensive house repairs is roof replacement, costing anywhere from $8,000 to $22,000 on average, depending on where you reside and the material used.